SCOPE

 The SCOPE Project

-The Strengthening Community Health Outcomes through Positive Engagement (SCOPE) Project is a five-year (2019-2024) USAID-funded New Partnerships Initiative project implemented in partnership with Christian Connections for International Health (CCIH).
-SCOPE aims to reduce preventable maternal and child mortality and morbidity in Haiti, Kenya, Malawi and South Sudan by engaging community health workers, faith leaders and community groups to advance reproductive, maternal, newborn and child health (RMNCH).
+The Strengthening Community Health Outcomes through Positive Engagement (SCOPE) Project was a five-year (2019-2024) USAID-funded New Partnerships Initiative project implemented in partnership with Christian Connections for International Health (CCIH).
+SCOPE aimed to reduce preventable maternal and child mortality and morbidity in Haiti, Kenya, Malawi and South Sudan by engaging community health workers (CHWs), faith leaders and community groups to advance reproductive, maternal, newborn and child health (RMNCH).

 SCOPE envisions a world in which people of reproductive age, pregnant women, and caregivers of children under five adopt healthy behaviors and seek necessary care, and that high-quality community health services are accessible for all mothers and children.